slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Intellectuals pride themselves on their intelligence but they’d be more intelligent if they prided themselves on their curiosity."
 -- x@g_s_bhogal*

+> *"Intelligence looks like randomness to those with less of it."
+-- x@pmddomingos*

 ### On wealth

 <!--
++ x@intangiblecoins - a poor man with kids is richer than a rich man with none

 - Money loves speed.
 Wealth loves time.
 Poverty loves indecision.
 - Wealth is the slave of the wise man and master of the fool.
 - «I made my millions by brewing my own coffee at home.» -- Said no one ever.
 If you want to achieve wealth: you need to create, not save.
-- people don't get rich because of intelligence.
+- people don’t get rich because of intelligence.
 Most people who get rich in business are usually insanely self-disciplined.
 Self-discipline is the real metric for succes
 -->

 > *"To be wealthy, accumulate all those things that money can’t buy." (...)